OLORIN-SRL/HYPER-CLASS/README.md

 There are many different fabrics in the textile industry, which may have some differences in normal imaging.
 We propose that by using HSI and processing the acquired data, we can extract more features for each fabric, which helps to distinguish them from each other better and more effective.

 The classifier that we propose consists of a pre-trained backbone and some additional layers.
 We use the backbone for a technique named Transfer Learning, in which we pick a model that is pre-trained on a big dataset such as ImageNet, and then we adapt it to our classification problem.
 To do so, we fine-tune the last layers of the backbone, which means we unfreeze them to be trained with our dataset to adjust the specific task better.
 Also, before the final classification layer, we add 50% dropout layer, which ignores a portion of the neurons to prevent the model from overfitting on the training data and helps it to generalize better on the data.
 Another useful step that we put in the classifier is to include data augmentation, which is dataset expansion by applying the random realistic transformations such as rotations and flips, to reduce the risk of overfitting on the data.

 The structure of our classifier is adjustable and scalable, and it can easily integrate with HSI technique with different filters and band length, without changing the whole structure.
+It can accept both normal RGB images(which have (H,W,3) shape), and Hyperspectral images(which can be interpreted as (H,W,1,N), where N is the number of channels).
+With this structure, it is possible to pass all the Hyperspectral images from different channels to the model, or simply passing their average image which is a normal RGB image.
+In both scenarios, our classifier is able to distinguish between different classes of data.

 We anticipate that HSI data can help the feature extraction phase of our classifier, and this added information from HSI will help to have a more robust and reliable classification of different fabrics, and can outperform the conventional classifiers which were trained on the normal RGB images.